Ultimate large-$Rm$ regime of the solar dynamo: Comparison with global models

 The H-model of \cite{hotta21} is currently the only global model approaching the turbulent regimes of the T06 and S01 runs.
-This can be seen by comparing the spectra in their Fig.~4 with Fig.~5 in R21 and \fig{fig3} here.
-In all cases, the ratio between the peak turbulence injection scale and the magnetic dissipation scale is $\sim 50$.
+This can be seen by comparing the spectra in their Fig.~4 with \fig{fig3} here.
+In all cases, the ratio of the peak turbulence injection scale to the magnetic dissipation scale is $\sim 50$.
 However, there is a subtle but key caveat here.
-As pointed out by \cite{mitra10b}, and made explicit in App.~\ref{diffusive}, the critical $Rm_{I-U}$ separating the intermediate and ultimate regimes has a strong dependence $\propto (k_f/\overline{k})^2$ on the scale-separation between the mean field and turbulent injection scales.
-In the H-run of \cite{hotta21}, the spectral peak of convection is shifted towards rather small scales (spherical harmonics $\ell\gtrsim 30$) compared to a large-scale spherical dipole or quadrupole, making this scale-ratio ($k_f/\overline{k}\sim 15-30$) much larger than in our controlled setup ($k_f/\overline{k}\sim 4-8$, see Tab.~\ref{tabcompare} and App.~\ref{diffusive}).
-Because of this large scale separation inherent to global models (and likely to the Sun itself), I estimate that achieving the ultimate regime with "realistic" global models may require $Rm>5000$.
-Accordingly, and despite their massive resolution and similar $Rm$ to the present highest-resolution runs, the runs of \cite{hotta21} likely lie in the core of the intermediate regime, not in the ultimate regime like S01 and T06.
-This is further supported by their report (Fig.~3b) of a decrease of $\meanB$ with increasing $Rm$, typical of the intermediate regime (\equ{bbar2} and \fig{fit}).
-It is also notable in this respect that they find no true "large-scale" field in their high resolution run.
+As pointed out by \cite{mitra10b}, and made explicit in Appendix~\ref{diffusive}, the critical $Rm_{I-U}$ separating the intermediate and ultimate regimes has a strong dependence $\propto (k_f/\overline{k})^2$ on the scale-separation between the mean field and turbulent injection scales.
+In the H-run of \cite{hotta21}, the spectral peak of convection is shifted towards rather small scales (spherical harmonics $\ell\gtrsim 30$) compared to a large-scale spherical dipole or quadrupole, making this scale-ratio ($k_f/\overline{k}\sim 15-30$) much higher than in the present controlled set-up ($k_f/\overline{k}\sim 4-8$; see Table~\ref{tabcompare} and Appendix~\ref{diffusive}).
+Because of this large-scale separation inherent to global models (and likely to the Sun itself), I estimate that achieving the ultimate regime with realistic global models may require $Rm>5000$.
+Accordingly, and despite their massive resolution and similar $Rm$ to the present highest-resolution runs, the runs of \cite{hotta21} likely lie in the core of the intermediate regime, not in the ultimate regime as for S01 and T06.
+This is further supported by their report (Fig.~3b) of a decrease in $\meanB$ with increasing $Rm$, typical of the intermediate regime (\equ{bbar2} and \fig{fit}).
+It is also notable in this respect that they find no true oscillating large-scale field in their high-resolution run.